Larry Wilmore

 Elister Larry Wilmore III (born October 30, 1961) is an American comedian, writer, producer, and actor.
 He served as the "Senior Black Correspondent" on The Daily Show from 2006 to 2014, and hosted The Nightly Show with Larry Wilmore in 2015 and 2016.
 He is also the creator of the sitcom The Bernie Mac Show.
-He served as an executive producer for the ABC television series Black-ish, and is the co-creator, with Issa Rae, of the HBO television series Insecure.
-Since May 2017, he has hosted a podcast, Black on the Air, where he discusses current events and interviews guests.
-He was the host of the talk show Wilmore.
+He was an executive producer for the ABC television series Black-ish, and co-created the HBO television series Insecure with Issa Rae.
+From 2017 to 2025, he hosted a podcast, Black on the Air, where he discussed current events and interviews guests.
+He was also the host of the talk show Wilmore.

-Early life
+Early life and education

-Wilmore was born October 30, 1961, in Los Angeles, California, to parents Betty and Larry, and grew up in suburban Pomona.
-His family is from Evanston, Illinois.
-He was raised Catholic.
-He is the third of six children.
-His younger brother Marc was also a television writer, actor, and producer.
+Wilmore was born October 30, 1961, in Los Angeles to Betty and Larry Wilmore, a doctor.
+He grew up Catholic in suburban Pomona and his family is from Evanston, Illinois.
+He is the third of six children and his late younger brother Marc was also a television writer, actor, and producer.

-As a child, Wilmore found interest in topics such as science, magic, science-fiction and fantasy, all of which have shaped the evolution of his performance.
-In an interview with NPR, he described himself as a nerd, saying that "it used to be that the black comic figure had to have this bravado and always showed strength...now there's a comic figure where it's OK to just be a nerd and be black."
+As a child, Wilmore found interest in topics including science, magic, science-fiction and fantasy, all of which have shaped the evolution of his performance.
+In an NPR interview, he said he was a nerd.
+"It used to be that the black comic figure had to have this bravado and always showed strength... now there's a comic figure where it's ok to just be a nerd and be black."
 Wilmore graduated from Damien High School in La Verne, California, in 1979.
-He studied theatre at California State Polytechnic University, Pomona, but dropped out to pursue acting and stand-up comedy.
+He studied theater at California State Polytechnic University, Pomona in Pomona, but dropped out to pursue acting and stand-up comedy.

 Career

 Beginning in the 1980s, Wilmore appeared in several small film and television roles, including a recurring role as a police officer on The Facts of Life.
-In the early to mid-1990s, he was on the writing staff of the talk show Into the Night With Rick Dees, the sketch comedy show In Living Color (his younger brother Marc was also a writer with In Living Color; unlike Larry, he became a cast member), and the sitcom Sister, Sister, where he portrayed a bus driver in one episode.
+In the early to mid-1990s, he was on the writing staff of the talk show Into the Night With Rick Dees, the sketch comedy show In Living Color (his younger brother Marc was also a writer with In Living Color; unlike Larry, he became a cast member), and the sitcom Sister, Sister, where Larry Wilmore portrayed a bus driver in an episode.
 He went on to be a writer and producer on a series of black sitcoms, including The Fresh Prince of Bel-Air and The Jamie Foxx Show.

-In 1999, Wilmore co-created the animated comedy The PJs with Eddie Murphy and was executive producer until its conclusion in 2001.
-He subsequently created and produced The Bernie Mac Show, and won an Emmy for writing the pilot episode.
+In 1999, Wilmore co-created the animated comedy The PJs with Eddie Murphy and was the executive producer until its conclusion in 2001.
+He then created and produced The Bernie Mac Show, and won an Emmy for writing the pilot episode.
 He created and produced Whoopi, with Whoopi Goldberg.
 From 2005 to 2007 he was a consulting producer for The Office, and appeared in the "Diversity Day" episode as Mr. Brown, a diversity consultant.